MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 ---
 title:  Kusto query ingestion (set, append, replace)
-description: This article describes Ingest from query (.set, .append, .set-or-append, .set-or-replace) in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 06/21/2023
+description: Learn how to use the .set, .append, .set-or-append, and .set-or-replace commands to ingest data from a query into Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 07/13/2023
 ---
 # Ingest from query (.set, .append, .set-or-append, .set-or-replace)